Updated: June 17, 2026

 Technological and methodological flexibility

 Outsourced IT services give organizations the flexibility they need to deliver a trail-blazing solution based on the custom stack of technologies.
 Companies that outsource are not locked into limited in-house expertise and can land niche skills to solve problems and create new opportunities.
-Methodology-agnostic vendors can also help companies choose the tools and processes that suit the unique requirements of their projects.
+Methodology- and technology-agnostic vendors can also help companies choose the tools and processes that suit the unique requirements of their projects.
+It becomes a critical advantage for companies building AI-native SaaS, where the landscape of frameworks, models, and orchestration tools shifts rapidly.

 Compliance with industry best practices